→ →

 Inspiration: ad busters, post-branding

-The four basic spaces of exchange (open markets, coop shop, library of things and the free-store) allow for economic activity among members in formalized ways supported by the pocas app.
+The four basic spaces of exchange (plural markets, coop shop, library of things and the free-store) allow for economic activity among members in formalized ways supported by the pocas app.
 They are the main economic pillars sustaining the local economy of a pocas.

-• Products: beverages, food, snacks, drugs, medicine, hygiene and cleaning products, cosmetics, clothes, small appliances, electronics, cables, plants & gardening products, pet products, furniture, bicycles, decoration, art, trinkets, decoration, toys, etc.
+Products: beverages, food, snacks, drugs, medicine, hygiene and cleaning products, cosmetics, clothes, small appliances, electronics, cables, plants & gardening products, pet products, furniture, bicycles, decoration, art, trinkets, decoration, toys, etc.

-• Services: workshops, private lessons, reading groups, child-care, after-school activities, medical consultancy, electronic repair, tech-support & many more.
+Services: workshops, private lessons, reading groups, child-care, after-school activities, medical consultancy, electronic repair, tech-support & many more.

-Open markets serve simultaneously as a small-scale system to provide for one another and as the starting point of an incubator for independent cooperative organizations.
-Members can offer things they are already producing or start producing specifically for the open market.
+plural markets serve simultaneously as a small-scale system to provide for one another and as the starting point of an incubator for independent cooperative organizations.
+Members can offer things they are already producing or start producing specifically for the plural market.
 As production grows and products gain recognition and increase their quality, members have the potential to scale up their production capacity through the use of shared physical infrastructure and through assembling into working-groups or organs.
 Finally, if their offerings are very successful, members are encouraged to apply for investment from the FoCo to become an independent external cooperative organization that remains connected to the network.
 See MUCHAS.

 Poco crédito (pc) is an implementation of a mutual credit system and is used exclusively at the open-markets.
 Each open-market has its own internal implementation of a pc system with unique rules and logic.
 It is a trust-based, hyper-local accounting mechanism that allows members to engage in economic activity without using money by extending credit lines to each other based on a balanced production and consumption of each other’s offerings.

 Members of a pocas can, at any point, express their needs through an open offer.
-This creates a clear view for other members of what they could produce for the open market!
+This creates a clear view for other members of what they could produce for the plural market!
 Members can then produce something to try and satisfy that need, or just offer something else entirely!

 New members join an open-market with a neutral credit balance.
 Fulfilling someone’s needs generates positive credit, while the other person incurs an equal amount of negative credit (debt).
 Therefore, every credit is counterbalanced by an equal and opposite debt, maintaining the sum of all debt and credit in the system always at zero.